The Facilitation Exercise

 What I have learnt and could do differently in the future

-: there was too much to cover for the profile of the group consisting of members with a range of SL skills and interests.
+Time frame: there was too much to cover for the profile of the group consisting of members with a range of SL skills and interests.
 A facilitation that requires navigation to this extent, needs to factor in the skills of the group and be scaled accordingly for the time allowed.

 Voice vs written: The whole process of getting around can interfere with just how much you can take in - as I had experienced when trying to keep up with Aklom.
 I have since been on two facilitation sessions at Aklom's invitation.
 They both used voice rather than written, and it was much more effective: the facilitator could concentrate more on monitoring the situation while talking, and members of the group could assimilate more and concentrate more on navigation.